Desert Cacti Indoor Care and Propagation Guide for Beginners

-Desert Cactus blossoms in bright light to full sunlight with at least 2-3 hours of sunshine per day, average warmth and humidity and moderately moist, well drained, Cactus soil coupled with monthly feeding in the growing season.
+Desert Cactus thrive in bright light to full sunlight with at least 2-3 hours of sunshine per day, average warmth and humidity, and moderately moist, well drained soil coupled with monthly feeding in spring and summer.

 Desert Cactus come in numerous forms and sizes and they form interesting plants which are especially popular with beginners as they can tolerate some level of neglect.